mattlianje/etl4s/README.md

 #### `Validated[E, A]`
 No more failing on the first error! ...
 And fixing bugs ... one ... by ... one.
-Stack validations and accumulate List of errors.
+Stack quality checks and accumulate lists of errors.
-Perfect for validating data on the edges of your pipelines (Just use `Validated.` `valid`/`invalid`... then `zip` on a `Validated` to "stack" your validations).
+This is perfect for validating data on the edges of your pipelines (Just use `Validated.` `valid`/`invalid`... then `zip` on a `Validated` to "stack" your validations).

 ```scala